aws/s2n-tls/tests/regression/README.md

 ```

 This will run the tests without valgrind to test if the hanresses complete as expected

+## Output Files
+- `target/$commit_id/test_name.raw`: Contains the raw cachegrind profile.
+On its own, the file is pretty much unreadable but is useful for the cg_annotate --diff functionality or to visualize the profile via tools like [KCachegrind](https://kcachegrind.github.io/html/Home.html).
+- `target/$commit_id/test_name.annotated`: The scalar annotated profile associated with that particular commit id.
+This file contains detailed infromation on the contribution of functions, files, and lines of code to the overall scalar performance count.
+- `target/diff/test_name.diff`: The annotated performance difference between two commits.
+This file contains the overall performance difference and also details the instruction counts, how many instructions a particular file/function account for, and the contribution of individual lines of code to the overall instruction count difference.

 ## Sample Output for Valgrind test (differential)

 Running the differential test will run all harnesses and fail if any number of harnesses exceed the performance threshold.
 For example, a regression test faliure could look like: